-In particular, it is noted that the existing ad-hoc structures do not meet modern standards of fireproofing for cladding and therefore the proposals will improve fire safety for the property.
-Other matters The proposed works are very minor in nature and will not impact on the density of the residential uses onsite.
-Furthermore, there will be no change to the existing refuse and parking facilities.
-Conclusions This planning application has been prepared to support the provision of a new lift core, providing accessible access for all, and replacement balcony structures within 4no. of the existing lightwells along the northern elevation of Brookfield Mansions.
+This planning application has been prepared to support the replacement of the existing structures and balconies located within 4no. of the existing lightwells along the northern elevation of Brookfield Mansions.

 The existing arrangement consists of an array of structures and enclosures which have been erected over a long period of time.
 This has resulted in an arrangement that is unsympathetic to the design of the host building and which has safety concerns of both structure and fire risk.
-The proposed works, which seek to replace the existing balcony enclosures with a revised addition that supports a lift core and new enclosures, will enhance the appearance of the building along the northern elevation whilst also significantly improving access, usability and safety of these areas.
+The proposed works, which seek to replace the existing balcony enclosures with a uniformed scheme that is designed to reflect the character of the host building, will enhance the appearance of the building along the northern elevation and also improve the usability and safety of these areas.
 This will be achieved through the delivery of a scheme that is in keeping with the site's location within the Highgate Village Conservation Area and which will not have any impact on the existing amenity of the flats within the host building or the vicinity.

 In the light of the above, the application proposals are consistent with all of the relevant planning policies and guidance at national, London-wide and local levels.
 This application should, therefore, be considered acceptable by the Council.

 I trust that you have sufficient information in order to validate the application, however, should you have any queries then do not hesitate to contact me.
 Otherwise, I look forward to discussing the application proposals with you in due course.
-Yours Sincerely KATE MATTHEWS Director Firstplan APPENDIX 1 - PHOTOGRAPHS OF EXISTING LIGHTWELLS AT BROOKFIELD MANSIONS Image 1.
-Block 1 lightwell